tsukuba-mas/soba/docs/options.md

 }
 ```
 refers the network $(A,E)$ where $A=\{0,1,2\}$ and $E=\{(0, 2), (1,2), (2,0)\}$.

+### `--edges` (positive integer, default: 400)
+The number of edges of a random graph which is generated when no initial graph is specified.

 ### `--values` (id to sequence of rational number format JSON)
 Cultural values which map an interpretation to a float number in $[0,1]$.